Training material

 Auditing processes in the manufacturing, distribution, and healthcare sectors is not merely a luxury; it’s the cornerstone of any organization striving for excellence in its products and services.
 Maintaining high-quality, safe, and efficient procedures cannot be overstated since the repercussions of subpar standards can be damaging, leading to lost customers, rework, product recalls, and reputational damage.

-What Are Layered Process Audits (LPAs)?
+What are Layered Process Audits (LPAs)?
 Defining LPAs

 Layered Process Audits (LPA) are structured audits conducted across multiple organizational layers or levels to ensure process compliance.
 LPAs involve frontline employees, middle management, and upper management.
 Auditors follow an audit checklist and verify different workplace areas, processes, or assessment criteria depending on their level of authority.